syedfarooq789/ElectricStationsBackend/README.md

 For example in station:
-spec folder contains the e2e tests for station module services folder contain the unit tests for station service controller folder contain the unit tests for company controller
+spec folder contains the e2e tests for station module services folder contain the unit tests for station service controller folder contain the unit tests for station controller

 spec folder contains the e2e tests for company module services folder contain the unit tests for company service